Skip to article

 What this means going forward

 The shift from purpose-built hotels to change-of-use conversions is the most significant trend in the data.
-In 2025, change-of-use applications (84) actually exceeded new hotel applications (80) for the first time.
+In 2025, change-of-use applications (90) tied with new hotel applications (90) for the first time.
 This means the hotel boom is no longer primarily about building new hotels — it is about converting the existing building stock.
 Homes, offices, shops, and even churches are becoming tourist accommodation, and the planning system is approving these conversions at nearly the same rate as routine extensions.

 The most pressing policy question is whether Malta needs a cap or quota system for hotel conversions in saturated localities, or whether the market alone should determine how many homes become hotels.
 At current approval rates and volumes, the answer is being made by default: every building is a potential hotel, and the planning system rarely says no.